ravisandhi7/Entreprise-Project/README.md

 This project demonstrates a complete Enterprise Active Directory environment built using virtual machines.
 It simulates a real-world corporate network with multiple domain controllers, organizational units, and group policies.

-The lab is designed to showcase system administration, identity management, and enterprise network configuration skills.
+The project is designed to showcase system administration, identity management, and enterprise network configuration skills.

 🎯 **Objectives**